strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deployment-plans.md

 ms.date: 07/16/2018
 ---

+[This a skeleton/outline based on demo by Dhirendra--jwhit to flesh out content.
+Office macro section is from Tara Hanratty]

 # Define deployment plans with Update Readiness

 Click **Deployment plans** to view any existing plans.
 Click {something} to create a new one.